EMT Online Frequently Asked Questions

 How long does it take to complete the program?

-This course consists of 100+ required hours of online instruction and content plus a 60-hour, in-person skills boot camp.
+This course consists of 60+ required hours of online instruction and content plus a 60-hour, in-person skills boot camp (70-hour boot camp plus 15-hour Zoom lecture series for boot camps beginning after January 1, 2024).
 The online portion of the course can be completed as quickly as you desire, but must be completed within nine months of registration.
 Most students take 3-4 months to complete the online portion.
-The in-person skills boot camp is completed in six 10-hour days.
+The in-person skills boot camp is completed in six 10-hour days (will be seven 10-hour days after January 1, 2024).
 Boot camp weeks are scheduled every other month and must be completed after all online coursework is done.
 You must attend one full, dedicated boot camp week in its entirety and cannot mix and match days from multiple boot camps.

 Can I take this course if I do not live in Utah?

 Yes!
 Our online course is set up in such a way that you may complete the online portion anywhere that you have access to a computer and internet.
-The only part that is held in-person is the required week-long boot camp at our campus in Clearfield, UT.
+The only part that is held in person is the required week-long boot camp at one of our campuses.
 Once you complete our course and pass the NREMT cognitive exam, you will receive a Utah EMT certification and will be eligible to submit an application for reciprocity with whichever state you are planning to work in.
 For more information on what’s required for reciprocity, visit the EMS website for your state.

 After taking this course, could I work as an EMT in another state?